kubernetes-sigs/kube-scheduler-simulator/docs/api.md

 ## Watch the simulator's resources

 Watch individual changes to all k8s resources in the simulator.
 This endpoint uses `Server-Sent Events`.
-Once this API is called, the server will continuously returns a WatchEvent response containing event information for a resource.
+Once this API is called, the server will be continuously sending WatchEvent every time the event happens.

 ### HTTP Request